Time to enter the online poker game

 Recent poker figures indicate a global five-year high with more than 45,000 average concurrent players towards the end of March – an incredible 50% rise on the previous month according to a GameIntel study.
 Figures from Italy indicated an initial surge following the country going into lockdown.
 Some 5,000 players were logged into tables at one time on the first Tuesday of the curfew, which is around double the regular traffic level.

 In contrast, that beast of the gambling world, sports betting, has endured a miserable time with all the world’s major events having been cancelled or postponed.

 While many gambling operators offer a full range of verticals, it’s been a disastrous period for those who rely solely on betting.
 As the global poker figures indicate, many of those who love the thrill of a wager are clearly still looking to play, it’s just that they cannot put their money on their favourite sports.

-The addition of poker for those solely invested in betting would offer a much-needed additional revenue stream in this time of uncertainty for sport, according to Serge Mukhanov, CEO of Connective Games, a leading online poker and casino platform provider.
+The addition of poker for those solely invested in betting would offer a much-needed additional revenue stream in this time of uncertainty for sport.

 Choosing a partner